google-research/google-research/cubert/README.md

 2. Step #2 removed from the results of Step #1 all files similar to ETH Py150 Open, as intended.
 That included all clones of such files.
 3. Step #3 didn't remove all identical files from its input.
 The reason for this was that Step #3 is essentially an O(N^2) process, and N was roughly 14M.
 To speed the process up, we performed Step #3 in semi-independent batches.
 As a result, if a file had a clone in another batch, they might both be individually kept by their corresponding batches.
 That problem did not affect Step #2, because all GitHub files were compared to all ETH Py150 Open files.
 Therefore, Step #2 was not affected.

 Out of the ~7M files in our pre-training corpus, only ~4M files are indeed unique.
 Consequently, the manifest contains multiple entries for some GitHub SHA1 digests.
-In practice, this causes a small skew in our pre-training process, but it does not affect the validity of using ETH Py150 Open as our fine-tuning corpus, or our results.
+In practice, this causes a small skew in our pre-training process.
+Note, however, that this does not affect the validity of using ETH Py150 Open as our fine-tuning corpus, or our results, because there is still no "information leak" between the pre-training and fine-tuning corpora.

 We are indebted to David Gros (@DNGros) for discovering this in our datasets, and bringing it to our attention.